Courage House – a long term residential program for minor victims of sex trafficking – is one of the first of its kind in Tanzania, Africa.

 CWW has trained hundreds of pastors on the crime of human trafficking and ways they can educate and train their own congregations.
 The request and response has been overwhelming, as CWW has been asked to increase our training and awareness efforts for pastors, women’s leaders and students at the university level.

-With the increased partnerships and awareness of this crime within Tanzania, as well as the expansion plans for the aftercare program, CWW is excited to announce that a long time staff member Stephanie Midthun and her husband and board member Joel Midthun – will be moving to Tanzania, Africa full time, beginning July 9, 2017 to oversee all aspects of the operation there.
+With the increased partnerships and awareness of this crime within Tanzania, as well as the expansion plans for the aftercare program, CWW is excited to announce that a long time staff member Stephanie Midthun and her husband and board member Joel Midthun – moved to Tanzania, Africa full time, July 9, 2017 to oversee all aspects of the operation there.
+They will be speaking in the US in the fall of 2018 and their new book, Breakthroughs and Battles in Setting Captives Free will also be released and available fall of

 Continued efforts are under way to prototype the African Courage House and open homes across the continent of Africa, to realize the corporate vision of building 1000 homes in 100 countries during the next 10 years.